ciukstar/pumps/README.md

 * Data administrator

-  Data administrators have full access to all events and data.
+  Data administrators have full access to all data and can grant or revoke administrator rights to other users.

 * Superuser